NishikantRandive/Toman-Bike-Shop-Analysis/README.md

 🔹 A 15% increase would set the price at approximately $5.74.

-🔹 In 2021, there were 1.24 million riders contributing to a revenue of $4.96 million and a profit of $3.42 million.
-In 2022, the number of riders increased to 2.05 million, with revenue rising to $10.23 million and profit to $7.03 million.
+### Recommended Analysis Questions and Answers:
+💠 What are the peak revenue hours for Toman Bike Share? ✅ The dashboard indicates that peak revenue hours are between 8 AM and 9 AM, with notable spikes in revenue and profit during these times.

+💠 How does revenue and profit trend over the months? ✅ The dashboard shows an upward trend in both revenue and profit from January to August, peaking in July and August, followed by a decline towards the end of the year.

-🔹 Revenue distribution by season shows the highest earnings in the third season at $4.9 million, followed by the second season at $4.2 million, the fourth season at $3.9 million, and the first season at $2.2 million, highlighting significant seasonal variations in revenue.
+💠 What is the seasonal impact on revenue? ✅ The third season generates the highest revenue at $4.9 million, followed by the second season at $4.2 million.
+The first season has the lowest revenue at $2.2 million, indicating significant seasonal variations.

+💠 What is the distribution of riders by rider types? ✅ The dashboard reveals that 81.17% of riders fall into one category (3 million riders), while the remaining 18.83% are in another category (1 million riders), highlighting the predominant rider type.

+💠 What is the year-over-year growth in revenue and profit? ✅ Comparing 2021 and 2022, revenue grew from $4.96 million to $10.23 million, and profit increased from $3.42 million to $7.03 million, demonstrating substantial growth in both metrics year-over-year.

+#### Skills:
+SQL, Optimized Query, Excel, Power BI , Power Query, DAX, Report Building